knobs-dials/duppy/README.md

 * resolve arguments that are symlinks

 * rethink the delete rules.
 There's much more logic beneath all this, but it should be much simpler to understand before I put that back in
   * maybe rip out the rules after all?
 (I usually look at the output and delete manually)
   * maybe consider generating a ruleset based on common patterns in a set of files?

 * code cleanup

-* test on windows

-* More sanity checks
+* more sanity checks

 * regression tests

 * figure out why the 'total read' sum is incorrect

+* test on windows

+* see what link/inode stuff means when the underlying filesystem API is mapped to Windows's

 CONSIDERING: